datasci-abi/Nyc-Property-Sales-Analysis/README.md

 NYC Property Sales Price Prediction
 Overview
-This project aims to predict the sale prices of properties in New York City using machine learning models such as Linear Regression and XGBoost.
-The dataset used is the NYC Citywide Rolling Calendar Sales dataset.
-The project focuses on cleaning the data, exploring it through visualizations, training machine learning models, and evaluating their performance using various metrics.
+This project focuses on predicting property sale prices in New York City using machine learning models like Linear Regression and XGBoost.
+The data comes from the NYC Citywide Rolling Calendar Sales dataset.
+The project involves cleaning the data, building models, and evaluating their performance.

 Dataset
-The dataset contains information about property sales in NYC, with features like:
+The dataset contains information about property sales, with features like:

-NEIGHBORHOOD
-BUILDING CLASS CATEGORY
-TAX CLASS AT TIME OF SALE
-BUILDING CLASS AT TIME OF SALE
-LAND SQUARE FEET
-GROSS SQUARE FEET
-YEAR BUILT
-SALE PRICE
+Neighborhood
+Building Class
+Land Square Feet
+Gross Square Feet
+Year Built
+Sale Price
-Project Steps
+Key Steps
 1. Data Preprocessing
-Cleaning the Data: Remove rows with missing values in relevant columns and convert numerical columns (e.g., LAND SQUARE FEET, GROSS SQUARE FEET) to numeric format.
-Categorical and Numerical Features: Preprocess the data using pipelines for numerical (e.g., scaling, imputing) and categorical features (e.g., one-hot encoding).
+Clean the data by removing rows with missing values.
+Convert text-based numbers (e.g., "1,000") to numeric format.
+Use pipelines to process numerical and categorical data.
-2. Exploratory Data Analysis
+2. Data Visualization
-Distribution Plot: Visualized the distribution of SALE PRICE.
+Histogram: Shows the distribution of Sale Price.
-Scatter Plot: Explored the relationship between GROSS SQUARE FEET and SALE PRICE.
+Scatter Plot: Explores the relationship between Gross Square Feet and Sale Price.
 3. Model Training
-Linear Regression: Fit a baseline linear regression model.
+Linear Regression: Trained as a simple baseline model.
-XGBoost Regressor: Fit a more advanced XGBoost model for better prediction accuracy.
+XGBoost: Trained to improve prediction accuracy.
 4. Model Evaluation
-Metrics: Evaluated models using MAE (Mean Absolute Error), RMSE (Root Mean Squared Error), and R² score.
+MAE (Mean Absolute Error)
+RMSE (Root Mean Squared Error)
-Linear Regression: MAE, RMSE, and R² scores.
-XGBoost: Improved MAE, RMSE, and R² compared to the baseline model.
+R² Score: Measures how well the model explains the variance in the data.
 5. Feature Importance
-Permutation Importance: Identified the most important features contributing to the prediction of SALE PRICE.
+Permutation Importance: Identified which features impact the model the most.
-6. Partial Dependence and SHAP Analysis
+6. SHAP Analysis
-Partial Dependence Plots (PDP): Visualized how features like GROSS SQUARE FEET affect the predictions.
-SHAP (SHapley Additive exPlanations): Analyzed individual predictions using SHAP force plots and visualized global feature importance using SHAP summary plots.
+Used SHAP (SHapley Additive exPlanations) to explain individual predictions and understand global feature importance.
 Results
-Linear Regression Performance:
+Linear Regression:

-MAE: 1,220,872.68
+MAE: 1,220,872
-RMSE: 7,550,324.91
+RMSE: 7,550,325
 R²: 0.07
-XGBoost Performance:
+XGBoost:

-MAE: 1,112,774.29
+MAE: 1,112,774
-RMSE: 7,552,392.61
+RMSE: 7,552,393
 R²: 0.07
+XGBoost performed slightly better than Linear Regression.

 Visualizations
-Partial Dependence Plot: Visualized the effect of GROSS SQUARE FEET and LAND SQUARE FEET on predictions.
-SHAP Visualizations:
-Force plots for individual predictions.
-SHAP summary and dependence plots for feature analysis.
-Files
-final_xgb_model.pkl: Trained XGBoost model.
+Partial Dependence Plot (PDP): Shows how features like Gross Square Feet affect predictions.
-SHAP plots: Force plots and summary plots showing feature importance and individual prediction explanations.
+SHAP Plots: Visualize feature importance and how individual predictions are made.
+How to Run
+Preprocess the dataset.
+Train models (Linear Regression and XGBoost).
+Evaluate the models using MAE, RMSE, and R².
+Analyze feature importance using SHAP.
 Requirements
-Install the following Python libraries:
+Install the following libraries:

 bash
 Copy code
-pip install pandas matplotlib scikit-learn xgboost shap pdpbox joblib How to Run
+pip install pandas matplotlib scikit-learn xgboost shap pdpbox joblib Conclusion
-Preprocess the dataset and split it into training and test sets.
-Train models such as Linear Regression and XGBoost.
-Evaluate the model using metrics like MAE, RMSE, and R².
-Analyze feature importance with SHAP and permutation importance.
-Conclusion
-This project demonstrates how to predict NYC property sale prices using machine learning models.
-The XGBoost model outperformed the Linear Regression baseline, and feature analysis showed that GROSS SQUARE FEET and LAND SQUARE FEET play important roles in determining property prices.
+This project demonstrates how machine learning models can predict NYC property prices.
+XGBoost performed better than Linear Regression, and feature analysis revealed the importance of Gross Square Feet and Land Square Feet in predicting sale prices.

-Feel free to explore the code and improve the models for better performance!
+Feel free to explore and improve the project!